AlwaysUp Frequently Asked Questions

 NET STOP "MyApp (managed by AlwaysUpService)"

-Please let us know if you need help to set this up!
+Please let us know if you need help setting this up.

 My virus scanner tells me that AlwaysUp contains the [Some Scary Virus].
 Help!